homomorfismo/evolution-music-taste-spain/README.md

 ## Classification

-I use the [Discogs](www.discogs.com) database and instead of scraping the page we use the [API](https://www.discogs.com/developers/) (among other things, because we tried scraping but server complaint of too many requests).
+We use the [Discogs](www.discogs.com) database and instead of scraping the page we use the [API](https://www.discogs.com/developers/) (among other things, because we tried scraping but server complaint of too many requests).
 For this we use Python because there is [Python client library](https://github.com/discogs/discogs_client) (which is now deprecated, nonetheless is the one we used).
 Multiple genres are assigned to the same song so later we will need a way to consider them separately.
 Not all songs are assigned a genre successfully, but the number of songs which are left unclassified is small and the dataset could be completed by hand.

-Afterwards

 ### Known issues